ultimate271/notes/gibson/neuromancer04.md

 Pyramid.
 They were running full riot lights.
 A BAMA Rapid Deployment helicopter was lifting off from its pad on Riker’s.

+## Case maneuvers cyberspace and extracts a sphere from the Sense/Net database
 CASE TRIGGERED HIS second program.
 A carefully engineered virus attacked the code fabric screening primary custodial commands for the sub-basement that housed the Sense/Net research materials.
 “Boston,” Molly’s voice came across